maunium/stickerpicker/README.md

 pip install .
 ```

 Now you can put the stickers in a pack in the packs directory.
 You can either use the hackerspace pack or create your own.
 Remember to add the number of the sticker in the starts of the file name.
 It should look liks this `01-name.png`.
-You can use either png, jpg or gif files.
+You can use either png or jpg files.

 Then to install the pack run the following command: